tasket/wyng-backup/README.md

 ```

 <ul>
 The simple rsync example above can become bogged-down with unnecessary transfers because it doesn't take into account when pruning shifts data into different paths.
-A `sync-archive.py` script that addresses this performance pitfall is available in the _misc/_ folder.
+A `sync-archive.py` script that addresses this performance pitfall is available in the _misc/_ folder.</ul>
 <ul>
 Note that since a duplicate archive is identical, including internal UUIDs, it should only be kept for an emergency such as when the original archive is no longer available or becomes unusable.
 Switching back and forth between the original and duplicate for regular archival operations is not supported.</ul>

 * _Sending to multiple archives:_ If you have created separate archives (not duplicates as described in the last section) and want to backup one or more volumes to both archives, Wyng can do this seamlessly from non-LVM storage systems such as Btrfs.
 With LVM, the --remap option would have to be used each time you switch archives; this slows Wyng down to the pace of a regular incremental backup program, so keeping a duplicate archive using rsync or similar may be preferable.
 However, this issue doesn't affect sending different sets of volumes to different archives, only when a specific volume is sent to more than one archive.

 * Wyng archives should be stored on Unix-like filesystems that were formatted with default or close-to default metadata settings (i.e. _inode_ capacity has not been manually reduced).
 Any format providing a 16KB:1 (or lower) data-to-inode ratio should work fine regardless of the Wyng chunksize being used.

+* Archive file permissions can change when moving an archive to a different system or switching to a different _dest_ protocol (i.e. from _file:_ to _ssh:_).
+A mis-match of permissions (such as ownership) can result in permission errors that prevent Wyng from completing a command.
+In such cases using `chown -R` on the archive directory may be necessary (See your OS documentation for details).

 ### Troubleshooting notes